 In what order should ingredients be listed?

-Ingredients should be listed in descending order of predominance (based on their percentage, by weight, in the product).
+Listing ingredients in descending order of predominance (based on their percentage, by weight, in the product) is always correct.

 Blended ingredients used in the product (such as pre-made bases or preservatives) must have their component ingredients listed in the ingredient declaration based on the percentage of use in the entire formula.

-- Fragrances may be listed as “fragrance” without identifying all the component ingredients in the fragrance blend.
+Fragrances (whether fragrance oils or essential oils) may be listed as “fragrance” without identifying all the component ingredients in the fragrance blend.